- Chart

 - Acquisition Price (USD millions): 530

-- Strategic Rationale: Expanded AAM's metal forming capabilities and customer base.
+- Strategic Rationale: The acquisition of Grede expanded AAM's metal forming capabilities and broadened its customer base.

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent strategic initiatives include investments in electric powertrain technology, acquisitions of companies with complementary capabilities, and cost reduction measures.
+Recent Initiatives: Recent initiatives include investments in electric drive technology, cost reduction programs, and expansion into new markets.

 Summary